Showing posts with label One Patch quilt. Show all posts

 Strawberry Preserves

 Summer is quickly turning to fall, but I’m just not ready for the change of seasons.
-I’m smitten with this summer’s project and can scarce think of anything else.
-It's a small quilt that features a vintage embroidered strawberry.
-Maybe you remember it from here.
+I'm still focused on this summer’s project, a mid-century inspired doll quilt that features a vintage embroidered strawberry.
+Perhaps you remember it from here.

-As it turns out, making a doll quilt was the perfect way to preserve that vintage strawberry!
-Thank you to Vicki Haninger for the inspiration and to Ruth, of course. for seeing the project to fruition.
+As it turned out, making this quilt was a perfect way to preserve that vintage strawberry.
+Thank you to Vicki Haninger for her inspiration and to Ruth, of course, for seeing the project to fruition.
+I couldn't be happier with the result!

 15” x 17”